bornfight/README/playbooks/code-review.md

 * Fewer defects
 * Adherence to coding standards

-There are many more indirect benefits to having a healthy feedback culture (and code reviews are part of this).
+There are many more indirect benefits to having a healthy feedback culture (and Code Reviews are part of this).
-Because of these reasons, we at Bornfight believe code reviews are a very important part of the software development process.
+Because of these reasons, we at Bornfight believe Code Reviews are a very important part of the software development process.

 #### Reviewing other people's code is the responsibility of every developer

-## How a Code Review process looks like

-### Terms:
+### Glossary:
  - PR - Pull Request.
- - PR Creator - the person who created the PR and requested the code review.
+ - PR creator - the person who created the PR and requested the Code Review.
- - Reviewer - the person responsible to code review the PR.
+ - Reviewer - the person responsible to Code Review the PR.
- - Assignee - any interested person who wishes to code review the PR, but has no responsibility to the PR Creator or to the PR.
+ - Assignee - any interested person who wishes to Code Review the PR, but has no responsibility to the PR creator or to the PR.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+### Definition of "ready for review"
+Your PR is ready for review iff the following is true
+* There are no merge conflicts
+* CI has passed the build
+* There is no WIP in the PR title

 ### Rules:
 1. Every PR should be reviewed, except for hotfix PR-s that can be merged by the code owner on his own responsibility.
 Merging a hotfix requires writing a desription on why it was necessary to merge it without review.